TakeFives/Courses-React/README.md

 -------------------

-The FE and UI part for a simple SAP to view and edit courses with authorization for admin role.
+The FE and UI part for a simple SPA to view and edit courses with authorization for admin role.

 -------------------